robertmackenzie/robertmackenzie.github.com/_posts/2013-05-25-diagonal-coners-for-the-win.md

   }
 {% endhighlight %}

-Add a bit of padding and a background color to the div (which for convenience I've just put inline...and voila.
+Add a bit of padding and a background color to the div (which for convenience I've just put inline) and voila.

 <div class='sass-diagonals' style='padding: 12px; background-color: #073642'>
   This is some content.